The HoloCare Conference: Faster horses and radical innovation

 In Norway we recently got our very first ministerial post dedicated to digitalization.
 In his speech, Nikolai Astrup, focused on how cooperation between public and private, such as HoloCare, is central to solving several of the challenges we face within health today.
-In an interview with Healthtalk, he also points out that the HoloCare projects pushes X-ray technology beyond how it is used today.
+In an interview with Healthtalk, he also points out that the HoloCare projects push X-ray technology beyond how it is used today.

 Kimberly Lein-Mathisen, CEO of Microsoft Norway, gave a talk that was crucially relevant to the health sector.
-She was proud of how HoloCare uses Microsoft’s technology in developing new and improved health services.
-She says that technology is not the obstacle to creating better services.
+She was proud of how HoloCare uses Microsoft's technology in developing new and improved health services.
+She says that technology is not an obstacle to creating better services.
 We are the ones who need to change our mindset and be open to solutions that are already right in front of us.
 Sometimes it may be difficult to see the car when you are only focusing on how to make the horses run a little faster.